Louisiana Home Insurance: High Costs, Hurricane Risk & Coverage Options

 Hurricane deductible Triggers when a named storm is declared 2%–5% of dwelling value

 On a home insured for $300,000, a 2% hurricane deductible means you pay the first $6,000 of any hurricane claim before insurance kicks in.
 At 5%, that's $15,000 out of pocket.
-This is a critical distinction that catches many homeowners off guard after a major storm.
+Under HB 611, insurers cannot set the hurricane/named-storm deductible above 5% of replacement cost value unless the homeowner specifically requests a higher amount.

 Pincher's Pro Tip

-Understand your deductible trigger.
-Hurricane deductibles typically activate when the National Weather Service officially names a storm — even if it has weakened to a tropical storm by the time it hits your area.
-Read your policy declarations page carefully and know your out-of-pocket exposure before storm season.
+Know your deductible trigger.
+Hurricane deductibles typically activate when the National Weather Service officially names a storm, even if it has weakened by the time it reaches you.
+Louisiana's single-deductible rule means you won't pay it again for the rest of the calendar year, but you should still read your declarations page carefully and know your exposure before storm season.

 Flood Insurance: A Separate, Essential Policy

-Here's something many new Louisiana homeowners don't realize: standard homeowners insurance does NOT cover flood damage.
+Standard homeowners insurance does NOT cover flood damage.
 Storm surge, rising bayou water, and surface flooding from heavy rain are all excluded.
-You need a separate flood insurance policy — and in Louisiana, this is not optional for many residents.
+You need a separate flood policy, and in Louisiana this is not optional for many residents.

 When Flood Insurance Is Required

-• If your home is in a FEMA-designated Special Flood Hazard Area (SFHA) — such as Zones A, AE, V, or VE — and you have a federally backed mortgage, flood insurance is legally required
+• If your home is in a FEMA-designated Special Flood Hazard Area (SFHA) (Zones A, AE, V, or VE) AND you have a federally backed mortgage, flood insurance is legally required

-• Even outside high-risk zones, over 40% of flood claims come from low-to-moderate risk areas
+• Even outside high-risk zones, more than 40% of flood claims come from low-to-moderate risk areas

-• Cash buyers and those with non-federal mortgages aren't legally required to carry it, but it's strongly recommended anywhere in Louisiana
+• Cash buyers aren't legally required to carry it, but it's strongly recommended anywhere in Louisiana

 State Farm logo